cyberphone/es6-bigint-json-support/README.md

 ## JSONNumber Primitive
 This proposal builds on the introduction of a new primtive type called `JSONNumber` which is utilized both for serialization and deserialization.
-It is essentially only a thin wrapper holding a string in proper JSON Number notation.
+It is only a thin wrapper holding a string in proper JSON Number notation.
 It is recognized by `typeof` as **"jsonnumber"**.

+To enable the new functionality
+`JSON.stringify()` must be updated to recognize `JSONNumber` as a valid data type which always serializes verbatim as a string but _without_ quotes.

+In the deserializing mode `JSONNumber`can also be used for verifying that a number actually has expected syntax (in the current `JSON.parse()` implementation there is no possibility distinguishing between `10` or `10.0`).

 # Quoted String Mode
 Although not the method suggested by the JSON RFC, there are quite few systems relying